Configuration

 You should make sure that the actual site or supervisor you want to test is configured to match the validator configuration file, e.g. that the components match and intervals and timeouts are compatible.

-When testing a supervisor, you need to configure it to listen for connections on the same port as the validator uses, and make sure the connection is not blocked due to firewalls, ip filtering, or rsmp site id filtering.
+When testing a supervisor, you need to configure it to listen for connections on the same port as the validator uses, and make sure the connection is not blocked due to firewalls, IP filtering, or RSMP site ID filtering.

-RSMP Traffic Light Controllers be default communicate on port 12111, but to avoid interfering with real installations, the validator uses port 13111 by default.
+RSMP Traffic Light Controllers by default communicate on port 12111, but to avoid interfering with real installations, the validator uses port 13111 by default.
 You can use another port if you like, just be sure to configure the equipment and the validator to use the same port.

-If the site cannot connect to the validator, check the ip and port, and make sure firewalls, etc are not blocking the connection.
+If the site cannot connect to the validator, check the IP and port, and make sure firewalls, etc. are not blocking the connection.

 Secrets